wynterl/federated-learning-lib/README.md

 | Global Reweighing with Differetial Privacy [Abay et al.](https://arxiv.org/abs/2012.02447)| Pre-processing | All ML models |
 | Federated Prejudice Removal [Abay et al.](https://arxiv.org/abs/2012.02447) | In-processing | Logistic Regression |

-In order to aid orchestration of Federated Learning experiments using the IBMFL library, we also provide a Jupyter Notebook based UI interface, [Experiment Manager Dashboard](runner/exp_manager/Experiment_Manager_dashboard.ipynb) where users can choose the model, fusion algorithm, number of parties and other (hyper) parameters for a run.
-This orchestration can be done on the machine where the notebook is hosted, i.e., locally or even across remote machines.
-As of now, only limited models and datasets are supported, but more will be added in the near future.
-The dashboard uses a [runner](runner/) module, and there's a [usage guide](runner/exp_manager/usage_guide.md) on how to go about using the dashboard.

 ## How to get started?